umer0586/SensorServer/README.md

- This app can stream phone's sensors (motion, environmental and position) to Websocket clients in realtime.
-A websocket client could be a web browser or any application running on a PC or a mobile device which uses **Websocket Client API**.
-You can easily get a **Websocket library** for your favourite programming language.
-Check [Websocket libraries](https://github.com/facundofarias/awesome-websockets) for different programming languages.
-This app runs a **Websocket Server** therefore you need a **Websocket Client API** to connect to the app
+This app can stream real-time data from the motion, environmental, and position sensors of an Android device to Websocket clients.
+The clients, which can be web browsers or any application running on a PC or mobile device that uses the Websocket Client API, can receive the streamed data.
+Since this application functions as a Websocket Server, you will require a Websocket Client API to establish a connection with the application.
+To obtain a Websocket library for your preferred programming language click [here](https://github.com/facundofarias/awesome-websockets).
+With this app, you can effortlessly stream real-time data from your phone's motion, environmental, and position sensors to any application, allowing you to monitor the device's movement, environment, and position in real-time.